padiketeku/EnvMonMod/EMM-Prac-5-Fire Regime.md

 print (fireData, 'fireData')
 ```

 The collection has 240 images (as of 2024).
-Drop-down "features" to see the list of images (figure below).
+Expand "features" to see the list of images (figure below).
 Explore the image properties and take note of "system: index:" for the product date.